 There were dozens of rusty nails and other pointy, serrated and sharp scraps.
 Pieces that could have caused serious damage if I hadn’t been diligent.
 Venturing deeper into the wreckage some of the planks were unstable and I could tell they wouldn’t hold my weight.

 In retrospect, even though I was perfectly fine, I shouldn’t have gone there alone.
-It’s just far enough from the civilization that no one would have heard me if I called for help, and my phone didn’t have a signal.
+It’s just far enough from civilization that no one would have heard me if I called for help, and my phone didn’t have a signal.

-If you decide to visit the graveyard, and I highly recommend you do, make sure to wear good shoes, keep you’re eyes peeled for anything sharp, test everything before you pull or put your weight on it, and go with another person.
+If you decide to visit the graveyard, and I highly recommend you do, make sure to wear good shoes, keep your eyes peeled for anything sharp, test everything before you pull or put your weight on it, and go with another person.
 Lastly, don’t bring children.
 At the very least, don’t let them wander off by themselves.
 It’s fascinating but far from a playground.

 How to Find The Sternwheeler Graveyard

 The best way to reach the graveyard from Dawson City is on foot.
 Take the free George Black Ferry to West Dawson and the Top of the World Highway.
 About a 10 minute ride straight across.
-On the other side, walk along the main road until you see a the Yukon River campground on your right.
-Walk through the campground until you see the yellow gate at the end to your right next to the shore.
+On the other side, walk along the main road until you see the Yukon River campground on your right.
+Walk through until you see the yellow gate at the end to your right next to the shore.
 Go around the gate, turn left and walk along the water a few minutes and you can’t miss it.